Monthly Archives: April 2016

 Not only is it important that we provide an environment for garden wildlife to help them survive and thrive, but they can also help us create a great place to revel in.
 Who doesn’t like the idea of nature’s cuddliest creatures keeping us company as we sit in the sun, relishing the fresh air and sunshine?

 Why garden wildlife are a gardener’s friends

 May promises to bring with it some warmer days, warmer evenings, and hopefully a bit less rain!
-So now is the perfect time to finish getting your garden ready for summer by moving plants from greenhouses into the soil, and getting your houseplants in order.
+So now is the perfect time to move plants from greenhouses into the soil, and get your houseplants in order.

-Download our Summer Garden Guide, print it and pin it to your fridge so you don’t forget what needs to be done in the garden this month.Download the printable May edition
+Download our Spring Garden Guide - print it and pin it to your fridge so you don’t forget what needs to be done in the garden this month.Download the printable May edition